OpenScienceLabs/opensciencelabs.github.io/pages/blog/first-time-contributors/index.md

 $ git config --global pull.rebase true
 ```

-OSL recommend the usage of git rebase
+OSL recommends the usage of git rebase

-## Mergin a Pull Requests (PRs)
+## Merging a Pull Request (PR)
 Pull requests (PRs) are essential for collaborative software development, enabling contributors to propose changes to a project's codebase.
 Once a PR is submitted, it undergoes a review process before being merged into the main codebase.
 Here are three common methods for merging PRs:

 #### 1. Merge Commit: